Why Execution Breaks Down Before Projects Even Start

 The Two-Step Fix: Capacity Planning and Scheduling

 If you want execution to improve, you have to fix planning upstream.
-That means tackling capacity planning and scheduling — two distinct but tightly linked decisions that determine whether a portfolio can actually flow.
+That means addressing capacity planning and scheduling, two tightly linked decisions that determine whether a portfolio can actually flow.

-1. Capacity Planning: Stop Planning for 100% Utilization
+1. Capacity Planning: Stop Planning for 100% Utilisation

 One of the most common mistakes is planning for 100% utilisation.
 On paper it looks efficient.
-In reality, it guarantees congestion.
+In practice, it guarantees congestion.

 At full utilisation, teams are forced into constant task-switching.
-Errors increase, handoffs slow down, and rework creeps in — often consuming a significant portion of the very capacity you thought you had.
+Errors increase, handoffs slow down, and rework consumes the very capacity you thought you had.

-The pattern is easy to visualise.
-A motorway at 100% capacity doesn’t move faster — it turns into a traffic jam.
-Push utilisation beyond a certain point and flow collapses.
+The pattern is familiar.
+A motorway at full capacity does not move faster.
+It turns into a traffic jam.
+Push utilisation too far and flow collapses.

-Keep utilisation closer to 80–85%, and work moves smoothly.
+Keeping utilisation closer to 80–85% allows work to move smoothly.
 The same principle applies to project teams.

-The implication is uncomfortable but unavoidable: you can’t do everything at once.
-You have to choose which projects matter most, then shape the portfolio so it fits within real capacity constraints.
+The implication is uncomfortable but unavoidable.
+You cannot do everything at once.
+You have to choose which projects matter most and shape the portfolio so it fits within real capacity constraints.

-That usually means exploring different combinations of projects to understand where value peaks without overloading critical teams — work that’s often skipped because it’s slow, manual, and politically awkward.
+That often means exploring different combinations of projects to understand where value peaks without overloading critical teams, work that is frequently skipped because it feels slow, manual, or politically awkward.

 2. Scheduling: Don’t Start Everything at Once